Harris strikes measured contrast with Trump's contentious appearance before Black journalists

 In response to Vance's comments, Jean-Pierre said, “When you have that type of language out there it’s dangerous.
 It’s dangerous because people look up to that particular national leader, and they listen to you."
 She said such comments open the door for "people to take you very seriously.”

-Associated Press writers Darlene Superville and Matt Brown in Philadelphia and Jill Colvin in New York contributed to this report.
+Associated Press writers Darlene Superville in Philadelphia, Matt Brown in Washington and Jill Colvin in New York contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.